Kyle Hamilton (rower)

 Kyle Hamilton (born February 26, 1978) is a Canadian rower from Richmond, British Columbia.
 He won the gold medal at the 2002, 2003 and 2007 world championships for Canada's men's eight team in Milan, Italy and Seville, Spain and Munich.

 He won a gold medal at the 2008 Summer Olympics in the men's eights with Andrew Byrnes, Malcolm Howard, Adam Kreek, Kevin Light, Ben Rutledge, Dominic Seiterle, Jake Wetzel and cox Brian Price.

-Kyle now works as a litigation lawyer with Cook Roberts LLP in Victoria, British Columbia.
+Hamilton now works as a litigation and employment lawyer with Pearlman Lindholm in Victoria, British Columbia.